-The total debt service for Northborough is comprised of both the general obligation bonds of the Town as well as the overlapping debt associated with the Northborough's share for the Algonquin Regional High School (ARHS).
+The total debt service for Northborough is comprised of both the general obligation bonds of the Town as well as the overlapping debt associated with the Northborough's share for the Algonquin Regional High School (ARHS) and Assabet Valley Regional Vocational High School.
 Once permanent bonds are issued, these fixed expenses are mandatory.
 Therefore, significant levels of debt service can serve to limit flexibility in funding operating budgets.
 The Town's Debt Policy provides that the Town will endeavor to manage debt so as not to exceed a ratio of 5% to 10% of the net general fund debt service to total general fund expenditures.
-Since FY2004, our levels of debt service are well within this range with the exception of FY2004 which was the first year of the \$10 Million, 10-year bond issued for the ARHS Building Project with the debt structured with a significant \$1,850,000 principal payment in the first year.
+Since FY2004, our levels of debt service have remained well within this range with the exception of FY2004 which was the first year of the \$10 million, 10-year bond issued for the ARHS Building Project with the debt structured with a significant \$1,850,000 principal payment in the first year.

 Overall, the Town's level of debt service is within the 5% to 10% suggested by the debt policy and represents an appropriate level of capital investment in infrastructure.
-The credit rating agency, Moody's Investors Service indicated in a recent review that the Town's "overall debt burden will remain manageable" and noted that the principal amortization of 71.4% within 10 years was favorable.
-Debt service as a percentage of the budget decreased from 7.02% in FY2013 to 4.45% in FY2015 due to the \$10 Million ARHS Building project bond being fully satisfied in FY2013.
-However, the percentage will likely increase again in the coming years as the \$14.85 Million debt for the Lincoln Street School building project is scheduled to be issued in calendar year 2015.
+The credit rating agency, Moody's Investors Service, indicated in a recent review that the Town's "overall debt burden will remain manageable" and noted that the principal amortization of 71.4% within 10 years was favorable.
+Debt service as a percentage of the budget decreased from 7.02% in FY2013 to 4.51% in FY2015 due to the \$10 million ARHS Building project bond being fully satisfied in FY2013.
+However, the percentage will increase again in the future years as the \$14.85 million total debt for the Lincoln Street School building project was issued in two phases during 2015 and 2016.
+Even with the addition of the Lincoln Street School bond, debt is projected to remain well within policy limits.